 - Transition Depot Branch (Toul)

-The DCRE was occasionally called as the Joint Depot of Foreign Infantry Regiments, because the 1er REC (Cavalry Regiment) was still a very specific and autonomous unit at the time, with its own training program for newcomers (sent to the regiment directly from Marseille).
-But in January 1939, the Training Squadron of the 1er REC, previously based in Tunisia with its regiment, was transferred to Sidi Bel Abbès and assigned to the DCRE.
+The DCRE was initially designated as the Joint Depot of Foreign Infantry Regiments (DCREI) because the 1er REC (Cavalry Regiment) was still a very specific and autonomous unit at the time.
+Created in the early 1920s and stationed in Tunisia, it provided its own training program for newcomers who were sent to the regiment directly from the Legion’s depot in Marseille, southern France.
+However, in January 1939, the 1er REC Training Squadron was transferred from Tunisia to Sidi Bel Abbès and assigned to the DCRE.
 For the first time, the 1er REC was connected to the headquarters of the Foreign Legion.

 Foreign Regiments Joint Depot: 1942 – 1949